gvwilson/sdxjs/unit-test/index.md

 The next version of our testing tool solves the first two problems in the original by putting the testing machinery in a class.
 It uses the <span g="singleton_pattern">Singleton</span> <span g="design_pattern">design pattern</span>
-to ensure that only one object of that class is ever created.
+to ensure that only one object of that class is ever created <cite>Osmani2017</cite>.
 Singletons are a way to manage global variables that belong together like the ones we're using to record tests and their results.
 As an extra benefit,